anru/sprout/README.md

 # Sprout

-Using Sprout you can create updated copies of nested data efficiently.
-The original data is not mutated.
+Sprout is a collection of functions to make your life easier when dealing with nested data in JavaScript.
+Sprout never changes the original data but returns new versions.
+This way, plain JavaScript objects (and arrays) can be effectively treated as if they were immutable.

+For example you could modify application state using Sprout and store each version in an array to get instant undo/redo functionality.
+Or you could only re-render changed subtrees of the application state by comparing with strict equality between versions.

+## How Sprout works

-Sprout does not deep-copy data but re-uses unmodified parts.
+For efficiency, Sprout uses *structural sharing*.
+This means it does not naively deep-copy data but re-uses unmodified parts.
 This is more performant and memory-efficient than deep copying.
 It also lets you compare parts with strict equality to detect what has changed.
 Consider the following scenario:

 ```js
 var assoc = require('sprout-data').assoc;